Deepanshu220/Black-Friday-Sales-Analytics/README.md

 ## Tools & Technologies

-### Data Analysis

-* Python
-* Pandas
-* NumPy

 ### Visualization

 * Matplotlib
 * Seaborn
 * Power BI

-This project is intended for educational, analytical, and portfolio purposes.

 ⭐ If you found this project useful, consider giving it a star.